DaveWM/dave-martin-blog/content/posts/datomic-how-to-update-cardinality-many-attribute.md

    :todo/tags ["whenever"]}])
 ```

+As is adding a tag to an existing todo:

+    (d/transact conn [:db/add todo-entity-id :todo/tags "boring"])

-However, updating the tags for a todo is more difficult.
-It's easy to _add_ a value for the attribute, but not so easy to update them.
-Let's say we want to update the tags to be `["important" "today"]`, how would we do that?
+However, setting a todo's tags to a specific set of values is more difficult.
+There's no built-in way to do this in Datomic.
+Let's say we want to set the tags for a todo to `["important" "today"]`, how would we do that?

 ## The Solution